Researchers' Toolbox for the Future - IDC 2020 Workshop

 - Please also feel free to mention a method that you would like to bring with you to the workshop (not mandatory).

-Please submit your position paper here by April 13th, 2020.
-Selected participants will be informed by April 20th via email.
+Please submit your position paper here by May 10th, 2020 (now closed).
+Selected participants will be informed during the third week of May via email.
 List of selected position papers, if permitted, will be added to the camera ready version of the workshop proposal for the conference proceedings.
 Please feel free to email the organizers if you have any questions.

 This is a full-day workshop, where participants work in teams of 3-5.
 The planned schedule includes: